 The City's ditch maintenance program can help remove major blockages such as downed trees in ditches on public property in the City Limits.
 Dumping in ditches and streams is a violation of regulations and should be reported to the Public Services Department at 252-726-6848, ext.
 118 or ext.
 132.

 Building Inspections Staff can provide one-on-one advice to property owners regarding structural retrofitting measures.
 Public Services Staff can also visit the site in question to review flooding, drainage, and sewer problems.
-Planning and Inspections Staff can also provide information on potential sources of financial help for undertaking property protection measures.
+Planning Staff may also be able to provide advise on Pre- & Post-Flood financial assistance opportunities for property protection measures.

 The FEMA’s Homeowners Guide to Retrofitting: Six Ways to Protect Your Home provides guidance for readers with little to no experience dealing with flood protection methods or building construction techniques.